AlejandroMeyer/AlejandroMeyer/README.md

-### Hi, I'm Alejandro Meyer Contreras👋
+## Hi, I'm Alejandro Meyer Contreras👋

 Everyone calls me Meyer, I'm an economist and I like data.
 I love learning new things and challenges are a passion for me.
 Any time is a good time to accept new challenges.
-I'm interested in data analysis and all its science but web development is also welcome.
+I'm interested in data analysis and all its science but software development is also welcome.

 **Talking about me**

 Economics allows me to understand the social context and thanks to programming I can represent it in a better way for everyone.
-I am currently learning more about data science, programming and machine learning.
-Any kind of advice is welcome.
+I am constantly learning about new technologies as well as process improvement.
+In the near future AI will help society more, we must be prepared for the change!

+*Always remember:* Data is the most important asset!

 Knowledge is for everyone!